ideas/guides/style/nodejs/README.md

   - Use `/** ... */` for multi-line comments.
 Include a description, specify types and values for all parameters and return values.

   - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment.
+Put an empty line before the comment unless it's on the first line of a block.

     ```javascript
     function getType() {